 What is the cost breakdown for renting a vacation unit? // Each unit on our rental program is individually-owned and varies in size and the amount of people it can accommodate.
 Also, some of our units have been remodeled while others feature an interior more original to when it was built.
-Due to these variances, rent ranges over several pricing tiers.
-The cost for renting consists of four items: rent, county taxes, a housekeeping fee and one of two security deposit options (see below).
+Due to these variances, rent costs range over several pricing tiers.
+The cost for renting consists of five items: rent, county taxes, a housekeeping fee and one of two security deposit options (see below).
 The county taxes are 10% of rent for the majority of our properties.
-For our few Sky High properties, the county taxes are 6%.
+For our few Sky High properties, the county taxes are 12%.
 Though, these homes are located only five miles away, they are actually in a different county.
 The housekeeping fee is the cost associated with providing fresh linens and cleaning the unit upon departure.

 We are really tidy folks!
 Can we clean the unit ourselves and forgo paying the housekeeping fee? // Sorry, we cannot allow guests to clean their rental upon departure.
 We need to ensure that a complete checklist of cleaning tasks is completed by our staff so that the unit is sparkling clean for the next guests.

 I’m not sure if I want to book yet.
 Can I place a hold on a property? // Usually, we’re more than happy to place a 24-hour hold on a property while you firm up your plans.
 The only time we may be unable to place a hold on a property is during or just prior to busy holidays.
 At this time, we will assess our available inventory and may be able to offer you a short-term (as in a one- or two-hour) hold.

 Do you offer any discounts? // We sure do!
 After you’ve stayed with us once, you’re eligible to receive our repeat guest 10% discount on rent (non-holiday).
 We offer packages in the winter and promotions on an ongoing basis.
 Visit our Specials page and ask to join our email list to hear about any offers.